 - Skip cleaning the house from top to bottom (for some absurd reason I’ve always felt I had to do this before I could decorate).

-- Skip writing the Christmas newsletter this year.
+- Give the Christmas newsletter a miss this year.

-- Pick a few decorations and leave the rest in their boxes.
+- Pick a few decorations to put out and leave the rest in their boxes.

 Give yourself the gift of a simpler Christmas